Suped

 Best practices

-Track Gmail complaint rate by active audience, not by total campaign volume alone.
+Track Gmail complaint rate by its reported audience, not total campaign volume alone.

 Suppress dormant Gmail users before big sends, then test a small engaged segment first.